 From 6 April 2015, it is now also possible to take a single one-off Uncrystallised Funds Pension Lump Sum (UFPLS) or a series of UFPLS`s.
-25% of each lump sum is tax-free, with the balance being taxed at the member`s marginal rate of income tax.
-Under the OPQ Retirement & Death Benefits Plan, only the single UFPLS is available.
+25% of each cash sum is tax-free, with the balance being taxed at the member`s marginal rate of income tax.
+Under the OPQ Retirement & Death Benefits Plan, only the single UFPLS option is available.
 However, members may choose to transfer to an alternative pension arrangement if they wish to take a series of UFPLS payments or, indeed, if they wish to exercise other options available following the introduction of the Pension Freedoms introduced in Budget 2014.

 Since members retiring from 6 April 2012 no longer have any protected rights, it is now possible to take 25% of the value of the overall policy account as a tax-free cash sum, assuming the amount is within the member`s remaining Individual Lifetime Allowance.

 3. How is an annuity calculated at normal pension date?

 An annuity at normal pension date is based on the member's fund value (after exercising the tax-free cash sum option), the prevailing annuity rates and the choice of annuity at normal pension date (e.g. single life / joint life or escalating / non-escalating).

 The annuity factor will vary according to the member's age at retirement and the benefits to be provided.
 For example: